-- A. Offeror must provide a one page or less executive summary of the company background, including a brief history of the company, the type of business (corporation, partnership, etc.), principle owners, current organization of the company, current office location(s), local representation, and total number of employees. - B. Offeror must provide a statement verifying within the last 5 years that Offeror has not had any judgments, pending lawsuits or actions, adverse contract actions, suspension, or imposition of other penalties relating to failure to perform of deficiencies in fulfilling contractual obligations against the Offeror's organization. - C. Offeror must provide qualifications of all proposed key personnel for this project, which should include their job titles and responsibilities, information relating to each person's length of employment, previous experience, and specialized skills (including, but not limited to: specific degrees, dates, names of previous employers, education institutions, awards or accolades).
+- A. Offeror must provide a one page or less executive summary of the company background, including a brief history of the company, the type of business (corporation, partnership, etc.), principle owners, current organization of the company, current office location(s), local representation, and total number of employees. - B. Offeror must provide detailed descriptions of previous experience within the last 5 years that demonstrates their ability to plan and execute an outreach and engagement program per the Scope of Work. - C. Offeror's proposal demonstrates in-depth knowledge and understanding of the unique cultural and socio-economic factors that influence project development in Hawai'i. - D. Offeror must provide a statement verifying within the last 5 years that Offeror has not had any judgments, pending lawsuits or actions, adverse contract actions, suspension, or imposition of other penalties relating to failure to perform of deficiencies in fulfilling contractual obligations against the Offeror's organization. - E. Offeror must provide qualifications of all proposed key personnel for this project, which should include their job titles and responsibilities, information relating to each person's length of employment, previous experience, and specialized skills (including, but not limited to: specific degrees, dates, names of previous employers, education institutions, awards or accolades).
 The State reserves the right to disqualify any potential Offeror that changes key personnel assigned to perform the responsibilities, prior to the execution of the Contract.